AnEdgyVeggie/Scavenger-Geocaching-and-Exploration/README.md

 `npx react-native-asset` *this should make sure that custom fonts load in properly*

-`npx expo start -go` *this starts expo in 'go' node rather than development. it is more lightweight, and setting up development mode is like choking an amish boy with his own hat buckle*
+`npx expo start -go` *this starts expo in 'go' node rather than development. it is more lightweight*

 # There are packages installed that will cause problems if you are not running in a dev environment.
 ## to run in a dev env do the following: